1743 – The Verendrye brothers are the first white men to visit Wyoming.

 1811 – 1812 – Robert Stuart and returning Astorians crossed the Continental Divide in the vicinity of South Pass and built the first known cabin in Wyoming, on North Platte River near Bessemer Bend.

 1822 – William Ashley puts an ad in a St. Louis paper to recruit able-bodied men for his new enterprise.
 There is no shortage of willing young men.
 Ashley will not build a chain of forts to manage his fur-trading operation.
 Instead, he sends his men out alone and makes arrangements to meet them all at a central place a year later.
-At the predetermined time, Ashley will load up his wagons with supplies and head off to meet his men.
+Ashley will load up his wagons with supplies and head off to meet his men at the predetermined time.

 1824 – William H. Ashley’s men rediscovered South Pass.
 The Rocky Mountain fur trappers and traders, including Indians and mountain men, begin holding most of their annual meetings along the Green River.